colega/kimsufi-telegram-watcher/README.md

 # kimsufi-watcher
-Get a slack notification when the Kimsufi server you're looking for is available
+Get a Telegram notification from your bot when the Kimsufi server you're looking for is available